laurybenoit/tictactoe/readme.md

 - Initializing the game board
 - Writing a condition for winner
 - Stoping the game if there is a winner

+## What I have Learned
+- DOM element to manipulated different part of my project

+## Changes/Later Implementation
+- Spend so long creating the Board, and the look of it
+- I would love to create a backend that would capture the player data such as name and their previous score

 ## AWS Amplify
 This application is deploy using AWS Amplify ![AWS Amplify logo](amplify.jpeg)